 Meditation.
-Although it can feel awkward at first, medication is a powerful tool for helping teens become comfortable with themselves and feeling the energy around them.
+Although it can feel awkward at first, meditation is a powerful tool for helping teens become comfortable with themselves and feeling the energy around them.
 When they allow themselves to sit quietly and just “be,” they can experience a different state of mind and can feel peaceful and free.

 Nature.
 In today’s society, teens tend to be removed from nature.
 Working in a garden or spending time at a park, on the river or in the woods – without electronic devices – can help teens feel a sense of connectedness, meaning and purpose.

 Writing.
 Writing can help your teen take a break from the rest of the world while exploring their thoughts and feelings.
 It can be a great opportunity for exploring creativity and also working through problems.
 Anything your teen writes should be kept private unless he or she wants it to be read.
 If he or she wants to publish a blog, controls can be established to keep people from posting comments on the blog unless the author approves.

 Music.
 Playing music provides a sense of belonging for teens and allows them the freedom to just be themselves, be different or be whoever they want to be.
 It helps them release or control their emotions and learn to cope with difficult situations.